Background

 This event is the second event in the new ANGEL Research to Policy Webinar Series, which focuses on key issues identified by policymakers through GENE’s policy learning processes — offering insights, evidence, and dialogue grounded in real policy needs.

-Participants will gain insights into how local and regional governments, together with educators, civil society organisations, and other local stakeholders, can mobilise GCE to build inclusive spaces for dialogue, empower marginalised voices, nurture solidarity, and foster collective action and civic engagement.
+The discussion will showcase inspiring practices from European local and regional governments.
+Participants will gain insights into how local and regional governments, together with educators, civil society organisations and other local stakeholders, can mobilise GCE to promote inclusive participation, empower marginalised voices, enhance intercultural dialogue, and strengthen the bonds between citizens and democratic institutions.

 PLATFORMA is the pan-European coalition of towns and regions – and their national, EU and global associations – active in city-to-city and region-to-region development cooperation.
 They act as a hub of expertise on European local and regional governments’ international action, and aim at boosting European local and regional governments’ contribution to EU development cooperation policies and international frameworks.
 Visit their website.